engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 Range Notation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, we want to make a vector that has elements that contain evenly-spaced values between a starting value and an ending value.
-We can use range notation to do this.
+Sometimes, we want to make a vector that contains evenly-spaced values between a starting value and an ending value.
+We can use **range notation** to do this.

 .. youtube:: CRCUVzo_MD4
   :divid: ch02_02_vid_range_notation
   :height: 315
   :width: 560
   :align: center

-|

 .. include:: content/range_notation.in.rst